 John & Lilla Leach – Their Story

-Elias and Lucinda Ann Brown set out for Oregon Territory in 1847, but Elias died en route in July 1847 and is buried near Bear Creek, Idaho.
-His widow, Lucinda Ann Brown, continued on to Oregon Territory, settling near Chemeketa.
-It was there that her baby, Isabella, was born on January 6, 1848 – one of the first white children to be born in Chemeketa (now Salem).
-Mrs. Brown, was a milliner and was married twice more – to Hiram Allen and then to George Washington Spencer.
+Elias and Lucinda Ann Brown set out for the Oregon Territory in 1847, but Elias died en route in July 1847 and is buried near Bear Creek, Idaho.
+His widow, Lucinda Ann Brown, continued on to the Oregon Territory, settling near Chemeketa.
+It was there that her baby, Isabella, was born on January 6, 1848—one of the first pioneer children to be born in Chemeketa (now Salem).
+Mrs. Brown was a mil-liner and was married twice more—to Hiram Allen and then to George Washington Spencer.

 Young Isabella, at age 18, married James Leach who had come to Oregon Territory in 1852.
 His family settled about 4 miles downstream from Harrisburg.
 It is not known just how they met, but after about 12 years of marriage, they went to Weston in Umatilla County and were engaged in farming and ranching.
 James Leach was later postmaster in Lexington, OR.